Habit building is difficult because good habits are easy to create…

 Perhaps the best way to explain this process is to lead with an example.

-Consider you want to develop a habit out of writing at least one blog post a day.
+Consider you want to develop a habit out of writing 500-words a day.

 You’re not overloading your routine with a big shock to the system – instead, you’re adjusting yourself to work on these items until they’re no longer forced.